HwWobbe/hello-world/README.md

 # HelloWorld
 This "Hello-world" repo(sitory) is developing slowly with just my activities at GitHub.
-In this context, "slowly" is quantified by the "controbutions this year" graphic that is build by GitHib.
+In this context, "slowly" is quantified by the "contributions in the last year" graphic that is build by GitHib.

 Next, it will progress more quickly as I consider it a key personal portal for more of my internet activities, as well as my growing intranet.